 In Latin America, notarios have significant legal authority.
 They can draft and authenticate documents, act as legal advisors, and manage real estate transactions.
 Notarios undergo rigorous education and training, often equivalent to that of lawyers, to qualify for their roles.

-In the United States, a notary public’s role differs significantly.
-Notaries public in the US typically verify the identity of signatories on documents, administer oaths, and witness signatures.
-They don’t provide legal advice or draft legal documents, which limits their scope compared to Latin American notarios.
+In the United States, the role of a notary public differs significantly.
+Notaries in the US typically verify the identity of signatories on documents, administer oaths, and witness signatures.
+They don’t provide legal advice or draft legal documents, which limits their scope compared to Latin American notaries.

 The distinction is crucial for Spanish-speaking immigrants.
 Confusing a US notary public with a Latin American notario can lead to severe legal issues.
 Immigrants might unknowingly seek legal advice from someone unqualified to provide it.
 This misunderstanding often results in flawed legal processes and potential deportation risks.